eaccmk/cypress-POC/README.md

 # cypress-POC 🚀

-This Project was created to as a [mvp] for running web Based automation using `cypres` on cli
+This Project was created to as a [mvp] for running web Based automation using `cypress` on cli

 ## Parent Project 🎅